GET MORE FOR YOUR MONEY WHEN TRAVELLING...

 HACKS WHEN BOOKING ACCOMMODATION

-ALWAYS be sure to check deals on the site you’re looking at.
-Find out our deals on European cities here
+CHECK LATEST DEALS - ALWAYS be sure to check deals on the site you’re looking at.

 DO (What's worth forking out more money for): Ideally you want your hostel/hotel to be positioned in a central location within easy access to the main sites and popular areas.
 While it's more expensive than staying a little further out of town, you'll thank yourself later when you save on transport fares and the hassles of getting to where you want to be!